Plagne Soleil & Plagne Village

 Getting to Plagne Soleil & Plagne Village, France

 From Calais, take A26 Motorway to Reims and Troyes, then A5 Motorway to Dijon, then A39 motorway to Lons-le-Saulnier and Bourg-en-Bresse, then A40-A42 Motorway heading towards Lyon.
 Take exit 8, drive through Ambérieu-en-Bugey, follow N504 towards and up to Chambéry, then take A43 motorway and A430 motorway to Albertville.
 Continue on N90 towards Moutiers and Aime.
 Take the D220 then D221 towards La Plagne.
-Pass Plagne 1800 and turn right to Plagne Centre at roundabout.
-At Plagne Centre turn left at roundabout to Plagne Soleil/Plagne Village.
+Pass Plagne 1800 and turn right to Plagne Centre at the roundabout.
+At Plagne Centre turn left at the roundabout to Plagne Soleil/Plagne Village.

 Chambery to La Plagne: 73 miles, approximately 1hr 30.

 Lyon to La Plagne: 125 miles, approximately 2hrs 15.